nju-websoft/ARTime/README.md

 The codes is obtained in the `software` directory.

-The `evaluationResults.zip` file includes the main results of our paper.
+The `evaluationResults.zip` file includes the main results reported in our paper.

 ## Citation ##
 //TODO